-- 4.4 Debt buyback risk arises when firms are asked, by holders of their paper, to buy back debt immediately, transforming a longer-dated contractual maturity into a new, short-dated effective maturity, as shown in Chart 1.
+4.4 Debt buyback risk arises when firms are asked, by holders of their paper, to buy back debt immediately, transforming a longer-dated contractual maturity into a new, short-dated effective maturity, as shown in Chart 1.
 Firms may accept buyback requests, despite having no legal obligation to do so, for reputational reasons and to show that a functioning two-way secondary market exists for their debt.
-Outflows that were previously forecast to occur over the medium to long term have therefore been brought forward. - 4.5 If a firm were to refuse such a request, it may signal that it was experiencing a liquidity stress.
+Outflows that were previously forecast to occur over the medium to long term have therefore been brought forward.

+4.5 If a firm were to refuse such a request, it may signal that it was experiencing a liquidity stress.
 This could cause liquidity outflows and/or damage future access to capital markets.
-However, if a firm accepts a buyback request, it must ensure it has liquidity readily available to fulfil that request. - 4.6 As early buyback of debt is not a contractual obligation, this risk is not captured in the LCR: only outflows from debt contractually maturing within 30 days are captured in the LCR. - 4.7 When assessing liquidity risk arising from debt buyback risk, based on the firm's percentage of outstanding debt the supervisor may: - a) consider outstanding debt with maturities beyond a 30 day horizon.
-This assessment will take into account the need for banks to maintain levels of debt eligible for minimum requirement for own funds and eligible liabilities (MREL) in a stress; 1 and - b) take into account activity in the secondary debt market.
+However, if a firm accepts a buyback request, it must ensure it has liquidity readily available to fulfil that request.

+4.6 As early buyback of debt is not a contractual obligation, this risk is not captured in the LCR: only outflows from debt contractually maturing within 30 days are captured in the LCR.

+4.7 When assessing liquidity risk arising from debt buyback risk, based on the firm's percentage of outstanding debt the supervisor may:

+- a) consider outstanding debt with maturities beyond a 30 day horizon.
+This assessment will take into account the need for banks to maintain levels of debt eligible for minimum requirement for own funds and eligible liabilities (MREL) in a stress;7 and - b) take into account activity in the secondary debt market.
 Firms that are market makers in their secondary debt market may experience a greater frequency of buyback requests.

-1 November 2016, see page 2 of: www.bankofengland.co.uk/prudential-regulation/publication/2015/the-minimum-requirement-for-own-funds-and-eligible-liabilities-mrel-buffers-and-threshold.